-A: That depends on a number of factors, including the amount of time you can devote to the curriculum as well as your child’s ability to focus on the lessons.
+A: That depends on a number of factors, including frequency of your lessons as well as your child’s ability to focus.
 But do not get obsessed with the idea of racing through the word lists to the finish line.
 It is much, much better for your child to solidly know just 50 words than to “kind of” know 300 words.
 We are building a foundation here, and we want that foundation to be made of rock, not sand!

 Leave a Reply